gregtucker/grain_hills/README.md

-# grain_hills
+# Grain Hill Model

+## About

 This repository contains source code for the Grain Hill cellular automaton model.
  Grain Hill simulates the morphology and evolution of a hypothetical hillslope cross-sectional profile.
 The model builds on [CellLab-CTS](https://github.com/landlab/landlab/wiki/CellLab-CTS-2015-Users-Manual) framework, which is an element of the [Landlab Toolkit](http://landlab.github.io).
+The package includes the Grain Facet model, which is a variant of Grain Hill that models the cross-sectional profile evolution of a normal-fault facet, with slip on a 60-degree dipping normal fault.
+The Grain Hill and Grain Facet models, their underlying continuous-time stochastic algorithms, and the Landlab framework on which they are built, are described in several journal articles.
+Tucker et al. (2016) present the general CellLab-CTS framework and its algorithms.
+Tucker et al. (2018) describe the Grain Hill model, and use the model to analyze a range of different types of hillslope landform.
+Tucker et al. (in review) present the Grain Facet model and use it to analyze the necessary and sufficient conditions to account for observed facet landforms and their variations.
+The Landlab Toolkit itself is described by Hobley et al. (2017) and Barnhart et al. (in review).

+## Dependencies

+Grain Hill requires [Landlab](https://landlab.github.io) version 2.0.0beta or higher.

+## Installation

+Clone or fork this repository.
+To install, navigate to the `grain_hills` folder and run `python setup.py`.

+## How to Run

+(include an example)

+## Input and Output Files

+## Examples

+## How to Cite

+## Licensing

 ## References:

+Barnhart, K. R., et al. (in review) Landlab v2.0: A software package for Earth surface dynamics.

+Tucker, G. E., Hobley, D. E. J., McCoy, S. W., & Struble, W. T. (in review).
+Modeling the Shape and Evolution of Normal-Fault Facets.

+Tucker, G. E., McCoy, S. W., & Hobley, D. E. (2018).
+[A lattice grain model of hillslope evolution.](https://doi.org/10.5194/esurf-6-563-2018) Earth Surface Dynamics, 6(3), 563-582, doi:10.5194/esurf-6-563-2018.

+Hobley, D. E., Adams, J. M., Nudurupati, S. S., Hutton, E. W., Gasparini, N. M., Istanbulluoglu, E., & Tucker, G. E. (2017) [Creative computing with Landlab: an open-source toolkit for building, coupling, and exploring two-dimensional numerical models of Earth-surface dynamics.](https://www.earth-surf-dynam.net/5/21/2017/) Earth Surface Dynamics. doi:10.5194/esurf-5-21-2017.

 Tucker, G.E., Hobley, D.E.J., Hutton, E., Gasparini, N.M., Istanbulluoglu, E., Adams, J.M., and Nudurupati, S.S.
 (2016) CellLab-CTS 2015: [Continuous-time stochastic cellular automaton modeling using Landlab.](https://www.geosci-model-dev.net/9/823/2016/) Geoscientific Model Development., v.
 9, p.
 823-839, doi:10.5194/gmd-9-823-2016.

-Hobley, D. E., Adams, J. M., Nudurupati, S. S., Hutton, E. W., Gasparini, N. M., Istanbulluoglu, E., & Tucker, G. E. (2017) [Creative computing with Landlab: an open-source toolkit for building, coupling, and exploring two-dimensional numerical models of Earth-surface dynamics.](https://www.earth-surf-dynam.net/5/21/2017/) Earth Surface Dynamics. doi:10.5194/esurf-5-21-2017.

-Tucker, G.E., McCoy, S.W., and Hobley, D.E.J. (discussion paper in review) A lattice grain model of hillslope evolution.
-Earth Surface Dynamics Discussions. doi:10.5194/esurf-2018-4.